-As a scholar, former high school teacher, and immigrant myself, I come to this work with a deep commitment to improve the learning conditions for immigrant-origin youth.
+As a scholar, former high school teacher, and immigrant, I came to this work with a deep commitment to improve the learning conditions for immigrant-origin youth.
 I believe strongly that the experiences of immigrant-origin students and their families are often glossed over in our schools, leaving this very vulnerable population of students with a subpar learning experience.
 As a former English teacher, alumni of Dreamers High, and an immigrant myself, I am a partial insider from multiple positions.
 My insider perspective on the students and community allowed me to share background information on how students responded to Mr. Sparks and made sense of the critical curriculum that he had them engage in.
-It is however, important to note, that returning to Dreamers High after three decades in my new role as a researcher situates me as an outsider to the community.
-I am attentively aware of my multiple and simultaneous identities and positionalities as I engage in this critical scholarship on the education of immigrant-origin Latinx youth.
+It is however, important to note, that returning to Dreamers High after three decades in my new role as a researcher situated me as an outsider to the community.
+I was and continue to beacutely aware of my multiple and simultaneous identities and positionalities as I engage in this critical scholarship on the education of immigrant-origin Latinx youth.

 Before I describe the methods I used in this work, I would like to briefly describe what motivated this line of inquiry and how I positioned myself in Mr. Sparks’ classroom.
 I was only six years old when I came to the United States.
-Being born in El Salvador during a time of civil war, provided me with insider knowledge that many young children had to face as many of us were forced to grow up quickly, uproot what we knew to be home and immigrate to a new country.
+Being born in El Salvador during a time of civil war provided me with insider knowledge that many young children had to face, as many of us were forced to grow up quickly, uproot what we knew to be home, and immigrate to a new country.
 Learning in a new language and cultural context was not an easy task for me and my older siblings.
-As an immigrant student, I understand first-hand the ways that the students in this study made critical personal connections to what they read in class in relation to the oppressions that they experienced daily.
-As a former teacher, I’m aware of the importance of including critical literacy that leads students to question social structures and urges them to call for change.
-As a researcher, I acknowledge that new methods are required to identify effective pedagogical practices and perspectives that we take in the teaching of immigrant-origin youth.
+As an immigrant student, I understood first-hand the ways that the students in this study made critical personal connections to what they read in class in relation to the oppressions that they experienced daily.
+As a former teacher, I was aware of the importance of including critical literacy that leads students to question social structures and urges them to call for change.
+As a researcher, I acknowledge that new methods are required to identify effective pedagogical practices and perspectives that we employ in the teaching of immigrant-origin youth.

-Method
+Setting

+At the time of the study, Dreamers High, a public high school nestled in the heart of Silicon Valley, enrolled approximately 1400-1500 students and served a diverse student body: 78% Latine, 10% Flipinx, 7% Asian, 2% Pacific Islander, 2% African American, and 1% White.
+The average household income was less than $42,000 a year (the annual median income in the surrounding area was $117,474).
+ANYTHING ELSE YOU’D LIKE TO ADD ABOUT THE SETTING?

+Methodology

 The case-study highlighted in this article comes from a larger study that examined the teaching practices and perspectives of four highly effective secondary teachers of immigrant-origin students of generation 1.0, 1.5, and 2.0.
 This article explores the methodological foundations that shape the case-study of one of the teachers of the aforementioned study, Mr. Sparks.
-Using ethnographic case study, I described the voiced perspectives of Mr. Sparks.
-Through my prolonged observations and day-to-day immersions in Mr. Sparks classroom, this article draws on the analysis of Mr. Sparks teaching practices, highlighting his critical literacy and his interactional choices that led his students to voice critical opinions that countered the national narrative that was being told about their people.
+Using ethnographic case study (Crewell, 1998), I described the voiced perspectives of Mr. Sparks.
+This article draws on my prolonged observations and day-to-day immersions in Mr. Sparks' classroom as well as the analysis of Mr. Sparks teaching practices.
+I highlight his critical literacy and interactional choices that contributed to his students’ articulation of critical opinions that countered the U.S. anti-immigrant narrative.

 Data Collection